+Auto Body 102 3 Cr.

 Basic Paint (2 Lec., 4 Lab.)

+Principles

-Principles Skills will be developed in the use of sanders and other equipment.
-Sanding and applications of primer and paint will be stressed.
-The spray gun operation, usage and materials will be thoroughly covered.
+Skills will be developed in the use of sanders and other equipment. minor damage and the various techniques.
 Laboratory fee required.

-Auto Body 103 4 Cr.
+Auto Body 105 3 Cr.

 Practical Applica- (2 Lec., 5 Lab.)

 tion of Basic Metal and

 Paint Principles

-Prerequisites: Auto Body 101 and